 Starting a few years ago Verona has hosted a charming and whimsical ‘Verona in Love’ Festival every Valentine’s Day.
 The event includes a heart-shaped red carpet in Piazza dei Signori surrounded by cute little stalls selling chocolates, candles and ‘romantic gifts’.
 There are concerts, stage productions, heart-shaped balloons.
 This is a festival of love and romance, it is about honouring and appreciating romance.
 It is engaging and endearing in its honesty.
 After all Italy is the country of romance and what better place to be on Valentine’s Day.
 In the words of the Verona Tourist Office ‘Se Ami Qualcuno Portarlo a Verona’ which means ‘If you love someone then take them to Verona’.
 Let’s face it Valentine’s Day is big business in the 21st century and here in Verona it is also unexpectedly poignant.

-- With thanks to the Tourist Office in Verona for creating this spectacular event.
+- With thanks to the Tourist Office in Verona for creating this spectacular event in 2016.

 - Photos courtesy of ‘Tourism Verona’

 - For more about this charming event click ‘Dolcemente in Love’

 - With thanks to Laura at ‘Bell’Asolo’ for bringing this festival to my attention.